FuretBicephale/PJI/README.md

 This script uses the files genXXX.py.
 These files are used to simplify the main code and the creation of inputs, neurons and synapses.

+### differentSpeedMovementRecognition
+This script creates a neural network which goal is to be able to recognize a vertical movement between n pixels in 2 different speed with unsupervised learning.

+### twoColumnsMovementRecognition
+This script creates a neural network which goal is to be able to recognize a vertical movement between n pixels on 2 columns with unsupervised learning.

 ##### genInput
 This file helps the creation of input :
 * createPatterns : Creates an up or down movement depending of the number of pixels